logo

 Master’s in Marriage and Family Therapy Degree Guide

-Marriage and family therapy, sometimes also called marriage and family counseling or couples and family counseling, is a form of advanced practice counseling that helps individuals, couples, and families build healthy relationships.
-As an advanced practice occupation, all 50 states in the US require that prospective marriage and family therapists (MFTs) hold a master’s degree in order to become licensed.
+Marriage and family therapy, also called marriage and family counseling, is a form of advanced practice counseling that helps individuals, couples, and families build healthy relationships.
+In all US states, marriage and family therapists (MFTs) must hold a master’s degree to become licensed.
 On this page, you will find detailed information about master’s degrees in marriage and family therapy as well as potential careers with this degree, professional certifications, and more.

 Quick Facts

-• There are 140 colleges and universities with marriage and family therapy/counseling programs.1
+• There are 140 not-for-profit colleges and universities with marriage and family therapy/counseling programs.1

 • 1 school offers a certificate in marriage and family therapy/counseling.1